BIOGRAPHY go back

 Electrical and Electronics Engineers (IEEE), an elected member of the

-U.S. National Academy of Engineering (NAE), and a Fellow of the
+U.S. National Academy of Engineering (NAE), a Fellow of the

 many technical conferences including the Device Research Conference, the